You can share a batch of files with students very quickly and easily by using Moodle's "Folder" resource.

 - Scroll down and select Folder.

-- Drag and drop your zip file into the file selector box or use the Add link in the top border of the box to locate and attach your zip file.
+- Drag and drop your zip file into the file picker box or use the Files link in the top border of the box to locate and attach your zip file.
 Depending on the size of your zip file, it may take a few minutes to upload.

 - Save changes.